cambridge-healthcare/hi_sinatra-docker/README.md

-We have been using Docker in our staging environment for a month now and are planning to make it part of our production setup once the first stable version gets released.
-We'll be discussing the staging environment setup today with the promise of following up on the production environment at a later date.
+We have been using [Docker](http://www.docker.io/) in our staging environment for a month now and are planning to make it part of our production setup once the first stable version gets released.

 Docker is a utility for creating virtualized Linux containers for shipping self-contained applications.
 As oppossed to a traditional VM